bcit-ci/CodeIgniter/user_guide_src/source/libraries/caching.rst

 		:returns: The item if it exists, FALSE if it does not
 		:rtype: Mixed

-		This function will attempt to fetch an item from the cache store.
-If the item does not exist, the function will return FALSE.
+		This method will attempt to fetch an item from the cache store.
+If the item does not exist, the method will return FALSE.

 		::